ericapisani/redwoodjs-weather-demo/README.md

 # README

+Run with `netlify dev` locally instead of `yarn rw dev` to test Netlify Edge Functions.

+Note: If editing code while running `netlify dev`, the api server will try to restart but may get warning that port is in use.
+You will need to stop and restart `netlify dev` manually.
 ## Dataset

 The example uses the [World Cities Dataset](https://simplemaps.com/data/world-cities) from [SimpleMaps](https://simplemaps.com) which "contains demographic details of about 15,000 cities around the world.
 The location of the cities, the countries to which the City belongs to, its populations etc."